-BISHOP DWENGER PARENT-STUDENT HANDBOOK
+BISHOP DWENGER STUDENT & PARENT HANDBOOK

-Within this handbook, you will find Diocesan policies and procedures (Appendix A) and those of Bishop Dwenger High School.
-In addition to the policies and procedures set out herein, both the Diocese and Bishop Dwenger High School have developed, implemented, and will enforce many other policies and procedures.
+Within this handbook, you will find the policies and procedures of Bishop Dwenger High School, as well as those of the Diocese of Fort Wayne-South Bend (Appendix A).
+Diocesan policies and procedures (Appendix A).
+In addition to the policies and procedures set out herein, both Bishop Dwenger High School and the Diocese have developed, implemented, and will enforce many other policies and procedures.
 Most policies, whether or not set out herein, are specifically incorporated herein by reference.
 Consequently, each such policy will be enforced as adopted.
 In addition, policies and procedures developed or modified during the academic year will also be implemented and enforced as adopted.
 The development, modification, or implementation of policies and procedures may occur at any time without advanced notice.
 Bishop Dwenger High School and the Diocese retain and reserve the right to adopt, modify, implement, or amend any policy or procedure at any time without notice.
 Interpretation of policies and procedures is at the discretion of Bishop Dwenger Administration.